WeblateOrg/weblate/docs/admin/config.rst

 .. versionadded:: 2.14

-Maximal number of failed authentication attempts before rate limiting is applied.
+Maximum number of failed authentication attempts before rate limiting is applied.

-This is currently applied in following locations:
+This is currently applied in the following locations:

 * On login, the acccount password is reset.
 User will not be able to log in after that using password until he asks for password reset.